Cold snap causing problems for gardeners and orchardists

 Chilly weather early in the spring season is not all that unusual, but it typically means more work and a financial hit for gardening centers and orchards across Northeastern and Central Pennsylvania.

-"When you look at it and you see it's black that means it's all dead," orchardist Mehmet Murt said while looking over his apple blossoms.
+"When you look at it, and you see it's black, that means it's all dead," orchardist Mehmet Murt said while looking over his apple blossoms.

 This is the disappointment he's been coming across while inspecting his crop at Candy Apple Orchard in Mountain Top.